auth0/omniauth-auth0/README.md

 ## Examples

-### Auth0 Organizations (Closed Beta)
+### Auth0 Organizations

-Organizations is a set of features that provide better support for developers who build and maintain SaaS and Business-to-Business (B2B) applications.
+[Organizations](https://auth0.com/docs/organizations) is a set of features that provide better support for developers who build and maintain SaaS and Business-to-Business (B2B) applications.

 Using Organizations, you can: